-That’s where integrated media planning comes in.
-Essentially, integrated media planning is the process you’ll go through when you’re considering various media platforms you want to use in a marketing campaign.
-With an integrated media plan, you’ll use several forms of media, from traditional to digital platforms.
+Integrated media planning is the process you’ll go through when you’re considering various media platforms you want to use in a marketing campaign.

-Ultimately, an integrated media plan will use a multichannel approach.
-This means that your plan will include a mix of traditional and digital methods such as radio, TV, billboards, social media, streaming commercials, search engine marketing, email marketing, events, or partnerships.
+Ultimately, an integrated media plan will use a multichannel approach with a mix of traditional and digital methods, such as radio, TV, billboards, social media, streaming commercials, search engine marketing, email marketing, events, or partnerships.

 Below, we’ve outlined five steps to creating an integrated media plan:

 Before you can start planning your integrated media approach, you have to know your goals.